thenewvu/minimal-ubuntu-setup/README.md

 ## Clone the system to another computer

+**Note:** Below steps requires you installed the system on the USB stick in the above 3rd step

 **Note:** You need at least basic knowledge of GRUB first.

-**Note:** If you installed the system on the USB stick in the above 3rd step, you can clone it to another computer by below steps.

 **Note:** The current OS is runnning on the new computer will be not affected.